 Interactive Example

 The following interactive puzzle has several naked quads that can be used to eliminate possible candidates.
-Can you find them?
+Click the button to see an explanation of the answers:

 Example Puzzle

 Try solving the following interactive puzzle.
-It can be solved using only the Naked Pairs, Triples, and Quads strategy.
+It can be solved using only the Naked Pairs, Naked Triples, and Naked Quads strategies.